 Organ: The portative organ will be moved only by Shepherd School personnel.
 It may not be moved out of the building, and it must be tuned at the student's expense by an approved tuner.
 In the case of final degree recitals, the school will pay for one tuning, but additional tunings (for rehearsals, etc.) must be paid for by the student.
-A condition of use of the organ is that rehearsals and performances must be scheduled with the Production Manager to minimize moving the organ between rooms.
+A condition of use of the organ is that rehearsals and performances must be scheduled with the Manager of Operations for Music to minimize moving the organ between rooms.

-Music Stands and Chairs: The use of music stands, chairs or other misc. equipment is prohibited outside of Alice Pratt Brown Hall unless permission is requested and granted from the Production Manager at least 48 hours prior to the usage.
+Music Stands and Chairs: The use of music stands, chairs or other misc. equipment is prohibited outside of Alice Pratt Brown Hall or Brockman Hall for Opera unless permission is requested and granted from the Manager of Operations for Music at least 48 hours prior to the usage.
 If any Shepherd School of Music students are seen in possession of SSM equipment at an outside venue by staff or faculty, or if you are seen entering or leaving the building with SSM equipment without permission, you will be charged a fine of \$75.
 Folding stands for out-of-building use may be checked out at the Shepherd School front desk.